acoli-repo/corpus-tools/src/TT-CQP.md

-Contrary to CQP, in TT-CQP you can sort the results on anything, and not only on pattributes, so `sort A match.text_year` will sort the results in A on the year of the text (for match), and `sort A head[1].substr(pos,0,1) descending` will sort in descending order by the first letter of the part-of-speech tag of the first token to the right of the head of match/target (who doesn't want to sort on that?).
+Contrary to CQP, in TT-CQP you can sort the results on anything, and not only on pattributes, so `sort A match.text_year` will sort the results in A on the year of the text (for match), and `sort A head[1].substr(pos,0,1) descending` will sort in descending order by the first letter of the part-of-speech tag of the first token to the right of the head of the match (who doesn't want to sort on that?).
 Instead of "descending" you can also use DESC.
 You cannot (yet) search on ranges as in `sort A by word on matchend[1]..matchend[10]`;

 ### Statistics